colah/ByronTrialNotes/day9.md

 * Judge: You raised a number of arguments that would have been fatal, but I didn't find any of them to be the case...
 * Judge: If there is severance, things seem fairly clear.
 * Defense agrees to exchange memorandums about law by email.
-* Judge asks byron if he's OK with them discussing this by email.
+* Judge asks Byron if he's OK with them discussing this by email.
-* Byron says yet.
+* Byron says yes.

 * Judge makes timeline for next week...

-* Defense: If you agree that there were no grounds for search of the computers because of explosive we mgight be in agreement....
+* Defense: If you agree that there were no grounds for search of the computers because of explosive we might be in agreement....

 * Judge is frustrated by how late some of this is late, how she keeps needing to give rulings for them to proceed, risking hiatus and forcing her to work weekend.